dfamonteiro/blog/blog/content/posts/2025-books.md

 With this book I've felt I completed the triumvirate of the SE career progression books (the other two thirds of this trio being the two books immediately above this review).

-While I'm not even remotely close to the level of a staff engineer when it comes to my own career progression, I've felt I still managed to extract useful insights from Reilly's writings.
+While I'm not even remotely close to the level of a staff engineer, I've felt I still managed to extract useful insights from Reilly's writings.

 I'm particularly fond of the _Three Maps_ chapter: being able to understand why you're doing what you're doing, what's the goal, and how to navigate a specific company's corporate environment are all extremely useful information for engineers of any level!